Hong Kong: 47 dissidents charged with 'subversion' | DW | 28.02.2021

 The 47 charged were among 53 pro-democracy activists arrested by police in January.
 Those detained in the crackdown had links to an unofficial primary election organized by pro-democracy parties ahead of local legislative polls.

-The National Security office had ordered those arrested in January to report to local police stations in Hong Kong at 2 p.m. local time on Sunday.
+The National Security office had ordered some of those arrested in January to report to local police stations in Hong Kong at 2 p.m. local time on Sunday.

 They will appear in court on Monday morning, the Hong Kong police said in a statement.